Perlence/PyGuitarPro/README.md

 Introduction
 ------------

 PyGuitarPro is a package to read, write and manipulate GP3, GP4 and GP5 files.
-Initially PyGuitarPro is a Python port of [AlphaTab](http://www.alphatab.net/) which is a HaXe port of [TuxGuitar](http://tuxguitar.herac.com.ar/).
+Initially PyGuitarPro is a Python port of [AlphaTab](http://www.alphatab.net/) which is a Haxe port of [TuxGuitar](http://tuxguitar.herac.com.ar/).

 This package helps you achieve several goals you might find yourself yearning to do in a day-to-day tabber life: